ABOUT OUR NAMESAKE MANZANITA

 WHY THIS GRADE-SPAN?

 Most current educational models create school transitions for students after 5th grade, and again at the end of 8th.
 Although far from appropriate, given what we know about human development, nearly 80% of youth in America experience separate elementary, middle, and high schools, undergoing institutional transitions at ages 11 and 14.
-At Manzanita, we believe the least disruptive transition points for a child are at the end of 3rd grade, and just before 11th grade.
-For this reason, we have structured our school to serve grades 4 through 10.
+At Manzanita, we believe the least disruptive transition points for a child are at the end of 3rd grade, and at the end of high school.
+For this reason, we have structured our school to serve grades 4 through 12.

 Downloadable Resource Library